rook/rook/design/ceph/multus-network.md

 The design for mitigating the issue is to add a new DaemonSet that will own the network for all CephFS mounts as well as RBD mapped devices.
 The `csi-{cephfs,rbd}plugin` DaemonSet are left untouched.

-#### New "holder" DaemonSet
-The Rook-Ceph Operator's CSI controller creates a `csi-plugin-holder` DaemonSet configured to use the `network.selectors.public` network specified for the CephCluster.
-This DaemonSet runs on all the nodes along side the `csi-{cephfs,rbd}plugin` DaemonSet.

-This Pod should only be stopped and restarted when a node is stopped so that volume operations do not become blocked.
-The Rook-Ceph Operator's CSI controller should set the DaemonSet's update strategy to `OnDelete` so that the pods do not get deleted if the DaemonSet is updated while also ensuring that the pods will be updated on the next node reboot (or node drain).

-The new holder DaemonSet only contains a single container called `holder`, the container responsible for pinning the network for filesystem mounts and mapped block devices.
-It is used as a passthrough by the Ceph-CSI plugin pod which when mounting or mapping will use the network namespace of that holder pod.

-One task of the Holder container is to pass the required PID into the `csi-plugin` pod.
-To solve this, the container will create a symlink to an equivalent of `/proc/$$/ns/net` in the `hostPath` volume shared with the `csi-plugin` pod.
-Then it will sleep forever.
-In order to support multiple Ceph-CSI consuming multiple Ceph clusters, the name of the symlink should be based on the Ceph cluster FSID.
-The complete name of the symlink can be decided during the implementation phase of the design.
-That symlink name will be stored in the Ceph-CSI configmap with a key name that we will define during the implementation.

-#### Interactions between components
-When the Ceph-CSI plugin mounts or maps a block device it will use the network namespace of the Holder pod.
-This is achieved by using `nsenter` to enter the network namespace of the Holder pod.
-Some changes are expected as part of the mounting/mapping method in today's `csi-plugin` pod.
-Instead of invoking `rbd map ...`, invoke `nsenter --net=<net ns file of pause in long-running pod> rbd map ...` (and same for `mount -t ceph ...`).
-The `csi-plugin` pod is already privileged, it already adds `CAP_SYS_ADMIN`.
-The only missing piece is to expose the host PID namespace with `hostPID: true` on the `csi-cephfsplugin` DaemonSet (RBD already has it).

-Cleaning up the symlink is not a requirement nor a big issue.
-Once the Holder container stops, its network namespace goes away with it.
-So at worst, we end up with a broken symlink.

-When a new node is added, both DaemonSets are started, and the process described above occurs on the node.

-The initial implementation of this design is limited to supporting a single CephCluster with Multus.
-Until we stop using HostNetwork entirely it is impossible to support multiple CephClusters with and without Multus enabled.

 ## Accepted proposal

 So far, the team has decided to go with the [whereabouts](https://github.com/dougbtv/whereabouts) IPAM.